San Croce: District and Attractions.

-Built in 1718-38 by Giovanni Antonio Scalfarotto in the emerging Neoclassical style.
-San Simeone is modeled on the Pantheon with a temple-front pronaos, but with a peaked dome recalling Longhena’s more embellished and prominent Santa Maria della Salute church.
-The centralized circular church design and the metal dome recalls Byzantine models and San Marco, though the numerous centrifugal chapels are characteristic of Post-Tridentine churches.
+It was built in 1718-38 by Giovanni Antonio Scalfarotto in the emerging Neoclassical style.
+San Simeone is modelled on the Pantheon with a temple-front pronaos, but with a peaked dome recalling Longhena’s more embellished and prominent Santa Maria della Salute church.
+The centralised circular church design and the metal dome recalls Byzantine models and San Marco, though the numerous centrifugal chapels are characteristic of Post-Tridentine churches.

 The pediment of the entrance has a marble relief depicting “The Martyrization of the Saints” by Francesco Penso, known as “il Cabianca”.
 Saint Simon was apparently the martyred cousin of Christ, martyred as a Jew by the Romans.
 The mass is celebrated according to the 1962 Roman Missal by the Priestly Fraternity of St. Peter.

-The Chiesa di San Nicolò da Tolentino, commonly known as the Tolentini, lies in a campo of the same name and along the Rio dei Tolentini, close to the Giardino Papadopoli.
+The Chiesa di San Nicolò da Tolentino, commonly known as the Tolentini, (photo below left) lies in a campo of the same name and along the Rio dei Tolentini, close to the Giardino Papadopoli.